 Questions about conflict of commitment are more easily resolved than questions about conflicting interests.
-Although full-time faculty and other EPA employment is not amenable to precise, time-clock analysis and monitoring, administrators at the department and school levels are able to and regularly do evaluate the work of employees within their jurisdiction.
+Although full-time faculty and other EPA employment is not amenable to precise, timeclock analysis and monitoring, administrators at the department and school levels are able to and regularly do evaluate the work of employees within their jurisdiction.
 The formal occasions for determining whether an individual is devoting sufficient time and energy to University employment include regular reviews of performance in connection with annual salary decisions and scheduled reviews incident to promotion, reappointment or tenure decisions.
 In addition, complaints from students, colleagues, or administrators about possible failures to meet assigned responsibilities may arise and require investigation.
-The issue, in each case, is whether the employee is meeting full-time responsibilities to the University, The Code prescribes that "neglect of duty" is a ground for disciplinary action, including the possibility of discharge.
+The issue, in each case, is whether the employee is meeting the requirements of the job.
+If presented with evidence that he or she is not meeting full-time responsibilities to the University, The Code prescribes that "neglect of duty" is a ground for disciplinary action, including the possibility of discharge.
 The following describe instances of activities that require specific monitoring to demonstrate the absence of conflict.